 Let’s start with the Rocketbook Wave.
 I’ve used my Rocketbook Wave as a conversation starter.
 “I microwave this notebook to remove the notes,” I tell students, friends, strangers… pretty much anyone willing to listen at the time.
 It really works — meaning, it gets people interested.

-It’s a neat trick, and works well.
-However, there’s a few things you should know about the Rocketbook Wave.
+It’s a neat trick and works well.
+However, there are a few things you should know about the Rocketbook Wave.

 - I found that the colour of the Frixion pens to not be incredibly vivid due to the paper material used.

 I beat mine up, literally, for over a year, as you can see from the image.
 A water bottle leaked on the pages early on, cracking the outside.
 It still worked, it just wasn’t “pretty” anymore.

 Another thing you absolutely need to know about the Wave is the weather issues.
 Rocketbook notes on their website that extreme heat (say if you leave it in your car on a hot summer day) can erase the notes.
 The fix is to throw it in the freezer for 20 minutes, to allow your notes to magically reappear.

 Now, I live in Canada.
 It’s cold here.
 I’ve left my Wave in the car for an afternoon in the Winter (a few times, unfortunately) only to find notes coming back to haunt me from several microwave sessions ago.

 While the notes were still usable, this was incredibly annoying.
 If you haven’t sent your note to the cloud, you’re stuck with something like my index page posted below.
 Of course, you can microwave your notebook and erase everything, so all is not lost in a sense.

 I’m a teacher and take notes by hand frequently.
 It’s just easier.
 I store things digitally, so the Wave really appealed to me.
 However, it’s tough in Canada to avoid the above, and the Wave was starting to be more of a hassle than anything.
 So I decided to try Rocketbook’s Everlast product.